 If you’re still feeling queasy, it’s possible to register for the service via a burner email account and pay with Bitcoin.
 The already low threat of privacy invasion will be further reduced.

 As mentioned earlier in this article, ExpressVPN’s encryption protocols are tough.
 It uses 256-bit AES-CBC with the utilization of both HMAC authentication and perfect forward secrecy.
-An internet kill switch temporarily halts all web traffic if the connection drops unexpectedly, keeping your connection secure.
+An internet kill switch temporarily halts all web traffic if the encrypted connection drops unexpectedly, keeping your connection strong and secure.

 The service unlocks geo-restricted content on Netflix without breaking a sweat and is similarly compatible with both Hulu and BBC iPlayer.
 It supports torrents.